Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

-SelfDecode offers two different pharmacogenomics (PGx) reports.
-While both analyze how your genetics may influence medication response, they are designed for different purposes and should be interpreted very differently.
-This article explains what each report is, how they differ, and how to use them responsibly.
+SelfDecode offers two different pharmacogenomics (PGx) reports, and while both look at how your genetics may influence how you respond to medications, they serve different purposes and should be read very differently.
+The Medication Check (PGx) Report is clinically oriented and science-validated, while the DNAmind PGx Report is a broader, more exploratory tool for education and discussion.
+Here is what each one is, how they differ, and how to use them responsibly.

 Medication Check (PGx) Report